-Doise (in press) has emphasised that researchers have focused empirical work on only one aspect of the theory of social representations.
-They have mainly been concerned either with describing the content of existing representations or they have been interested in examining how anchoring and objectification operate.
+Doise, in Chapter 7 of this book, emphasizes that researchers have focused empirical work on only one aspect of the theory of social representations.
+They have been mainly concerned either with describing the content of existing representations or with examining how anchoring and objectification operate.
 They have left largely unexplored Moscovici's hypotheses concerning the ways in which, at the level of the metasystem, social groups generate representations which serve group purposes.
-Representations serve different types of group interest and Moscovici describes three: diffusion, propagation and propaganda.
-Representations serving these three communicative purposes have different structures and organisation.
+Representations serve different types of group interest, and Moscovici describes three: diffusion, propagation, and propaganda.
+Representations serving these three communicative purposes have different structures and organization.
 They differ particularly in the extent to which they are consensually shared within a group or a subgroup.
-The defining property of a social representation is not simply that it should be shared.
-The predicted internal structure of the representation and the extent to which it is dispersed within a recognisable group or social category will depend upon the functions it is serving.
+The defining property of a social representation is not simply that it should be shared: the predicted internal structure of the representation and the extent to which it is dispersed within a recognizable group or social category will depend on the functions that it is serving.

 This has major implications for the empirical approaches which should be adopted when exploring social representations.
 It suggests that intra-group dynamics and inter-group relations will direct or channel the formation of any specific social representation.
-This requires that the theorist should formulate clear predictions concerning the structure of a representation as revealed in the thought, utterances and action of the individual in relation to that individual's position in a group.
+This requires that the theorist should formulate clear predictions concerning the structure of a representation as revealed in the thought, utterances, and action of the individual in relation to that individual's position in a group.
 It calls for the analysis of likely implications of changes in group structure for the representation.
-It necessitates consideration of the inter-group processes which promulgate the social representation and afford it a venue in which to be used.
-It emphasises that representations are embedded in complex representational networks and that they are liable to change, whether subtle or global, as a result of their relationships to each other.
+It necessitates consideration and afford it a venue in which to be used.
+It emphasizes that representations are embedded in complex representational networks and that they are liable to change, whether in a subtle or a global way, as a result of their relationships to each other.